High school students, landowners, farmers, science clubs, life-long learners, and all citizens

 Click here to see the content of the soil kit.

-The data generated from the soil surveys will provide baseline information that will be shared
+The data generated from the soil surveys provide baseline information that is shared

-This information will give participants the opportunity to learn about data management, provide
+This information gives participants the opportunity to learn about data management.
+The data is also used

 To join MO DIRT contact us at: firstname.lastname@example.org